SolusiAnakBangsa/Web-Stack/README.md

 # Usage
 Have Node and NPM (Node Package Manager) installed.
-This uses NPM to manage all the dependencies needed for development and deployment,
+This uses NPM to manage all the dependencies needed for development and deploymen.

 Clone repository and go to the directory
 ```bash